-Inspection of the roof space was limited to a head only inspection due to not being able to fully open the fitted ladder and therefore the inspection was limited to the area immediately surrounding the access hatch only.
-The overall inspection was further restricted due to partial flooring, insulation materials and a high volume of stored items.
+Inspection of the roof space, over the ground floor bedroom only, was restricted to a head and shoulders inspection and was generally limited to the area immediately surrounding the access hatch only.
+The overall inspection was further restricted due to high levels of insulation materials.
 These have not been disturbed.